shaylavincen/Portfolio/README.md

 Software Developer.
 Graduated from SNHU 2025.
 ## Artifact
 ### Grazioso Salvare Animal Application - Full Stack Web Application
 This is a single-page application where users can view the animals in a database.
 It is currently a work in progress and additional functionality will be enabled later.
 The user will eventually be able to add, update, and delete animals via the website.
 The user must now use Postman (or a similar application) to add, update, or delete animals.
 Additional user interface designs, such as adding a picture to the animal card, will be implemented in the future.
-Commented-out code can be seen in the artifact in place of future additional functions.
+There will be additional functionality added to demonstrate the ability to filter and sort objects in the future.
+Some commented-out code can be seen in the artifact in place of future additional functions.

 Please see the link for the GitHub Repository for the artifact:
 [Grazioso Salvare Animal Application](https://github.com/shaylavincen/Animal-Application)